Life Transitions Therapy in Baltimore

 Licensed Social Worker in Baltimore

-Justina works with individuals navigating major life transitions and identity shifts.
+Justina works with individuals navigating major transitions in life and identity shifts.
 She helps clients understand patterns beneath their struggles while building capacity to tolerate uncertainty.
 Justina is skilled at helping clients with transitions involving ambiguous loss.

 Cassie Ekstrom, LCSW-C